roman-milk/roman-milk.github.io/kat-finally-gets-it-from-daddy.md

+===

- ****** Kat Finally Gets It From Daddy ****** byNonStopFunGuy© Daddy carefully emptied the contents of her toiletry bag, one by one cataloging its inventory of female supplies.
+Daddy carefully emptied the contents of her toiletry bag, one by one cataloging its inventory of female supplies.
 Kat was even embarrassed how long it took him; he traveled so light.
 But it gave her the chance to stand almost nude next to his fabulous figure, and she could watch his muscled chest or his nearly- flat tummy while he helped her search for the hiding bottle.
 And, without him seeing, she could just stare down at the roundness of his erection in his tight underwear.
 The huge cock hardly moved at all, it just throbbed in there while his arms and torso were moving around.
 Daddy's dick was unquestionably the biggest cock she'd every laid eyes on, except for maybe pictures on the Internet of young blonde women getting boned by almost inhumanly-hung black men.

  "Here, is this it?"
 Holding a bottle in his hand on the opposite side of his body away from his daughter, Daddy reached out to display one of the bottles he'd set out on the table.
 But that didn't get Kat's attention.
 No, it was Daddy's other hand, reaching behind her body.
 She felt her father's warm, strong hand come to rest on her soft teenage skin, his palm and fingertips on her nude hip, barely above her buttcheek -- below the strap of her thong.
 Holy shit, his hand was right there, right there.
 His palm was on the part of her upper butt right where it began to curve outward; and his fingers were reaching to the side, curling onto her hip, so he could feel the shape of her round muscular swimmer's ass.
 Three inches lower and he'd get arrested for molestation.